 Anne of Celje did not have an enjoyable life.
 True, it was likely better than her lower-class peers, but Anne’s life seemed to be an after thought.
 She was born in 1386 as the only child of Count William of Celje and Anna of Poland.
-Anna of Poland’s nephew was Jadwiga of Poland‘s father.
-Anna was the youngest child of Casimir II of Poland, whose only surviving children at his death were female, hence the crown of Poland passing to Anna’s nephew.
+Anna of Poland’s cousin was Jadwiga of Poland‘s father.
+Anna was the youngest child of Casimir III of Poland, whose only surviving children at his death were female, hence the crown of Poland passing to Anna’s nephew.
 Anna remained involved in Polish politics throughout her life, despite being a countess-by-marriage to part of the Holy Roman Empire.

 Anna Cylejska, or Anne of Celje, was born in 1386, roughly six years after her parents married.
 She was born in modern-day Slovenia, in Celje Castle.
 When she was roughly nine years old, Anne’s father died.
 Her mother remarried, and effectively abandoned Anne with her father’s relatives in Celje.
 It is not entirely odd for the time period that Anne was left with her paternal relatives because Anne was her father’s heir.
 Anne’s education was completely overlooked or not considered; she was illiterate and did not speak any foreign languages.

 When Anne’s cousin Jadwiga was on her deathbed in 1399, she asked her husband Grand Duke Jogaila of Lithuania, by now known as King Wladyslaw II Jagiello of Poland, to marry the young Anne.
 Anna of Poland was very much in favor of this match.
 Anne of Celje was one of the last descendants of the Polish Piast Dynasty, to which Casimir II belonged.
 If Anne gave Wladyslaw II Jagiello an heir, then the Piasts would be back on the Polish throne.